AetherialMist/JavaLearning/chapter-000/lesson-000/README.md

 Well yes, kind of.
 What you are installing is called the [Java Virtual Machine](../../terminology.md) (JVM).
 The JVM is what actually runs your code; there are some steps in-between, but we will cover that much later.
 On top of that, you are downloading the Java core library.
-Java contains a massive [library](../../terminology.md) of code that you use to crete your code.
+Java contains a massive [library](../../terminology.md) of code that you use to create your code.
 Trust me, you do _not_ want to start from the very bottom.

 As of writing this guide, Java 17 is the latest LTS version.
 So this guide will assume _at least_ the capabilities of version 17.
 When newer LTS versions are released, they generally only **add** more functionality to the language, rarely